 Professional Septic System Services

-Home Performance Group LLC completes the necessary services to keep septic systems in Kearney, MO and surrounding areas functioning reliably for the long-term.
+Home Performance Group LLC completes the necessary services to keep septic systems in The greater Kansas City area functioning reliably for the long-term.
 Our skilled contractors combine the training, experience, and tools to locate tanks and laterals, pinpoint failures, pump out tanks, protect the environment from water contamination, and resolve issues with older septic systems that aren’t designed to handle current demand.
 We meet proper codes, make every effort to minimize disruption of your property, and uphold unmatched quality of workmanship.

 For septic tank and lateral line maintenance or repair, call Home Performance Group LLC!